VineethKumar-2003/Swift_Projects/README.md

 ## License

-This repository is open-sourced under the [MIT License](LICENSE).
+This repository is open-sourced under the [Apache 2.0 License](LICENSE).
 Feel free to explore, fork, and contribute!

 ---